Arikius/bronto/README.md

    (https://news.ycombinator.com/item?id=45891016)
 8. **Reports** everything in structured formats

-RAPTOR combines traditional security tools with agentic automation and analysis, deeply understands your code, proves exploitability, and proposes patches.
+Bronto combines traditional security tools with agentic automation and analysis, deeply understands your code, proves exploitability, and proposes patches.

 **Disclaimer: It's a quick hack, and we can't live without it**:
-We're proud of RAPTOR (and some of our tools are beyond useful), but RAPTOR itself was hacked together in free time, held together by vibe coding and duct tape.
+We're proud of Bronto (and some of our tools are beyond useful), but Bronto itself was hacked together in free time, held together by vibe coding and duct tape.
 Consider it an early release.

-What will make RAPTOR truly transformative is community contributions.
+What will make Bronto truly transformative is community contributions.
 It's open source, modular, and extensible.

-**Be warned**: Unless you use the devcontainer, RAPTOR will automatically install tools without asking, check dependencies.txt first.
+**Be warned**: Unless you use the devcontainer, Bronto will automatically install tools without asking, check dependencies.txt first.

 ---

-## What's unique about RAPTOR?
+## What's unique about Bronto?

-Beyond RAPTOR's potential for autonomous security research and community collaboration, it demonstrates how Claude Code can be adapted for any purpose**, with RAPTOR packages.
+Beyond Bronto's potential for autonomous security research and community collaboration, it demonstrates how Claude Code can be adapted for any purpose**, with Bronto packages.

 ---